Cytovene Side Effects

-Note: This document contains side effect information about ganciclovir.
-Some of the dosage forms listed on this page may not apply to the brand name Cytovene.
+Note: This page contains information about the side effects of ganciclovir.
+Some of the dosage forms included on this document may not apply to the brand name Cytovene.

-Some side effects of Cytovene may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Cytovene may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by ganciclovir (the active ingredient contained in Cytovene).
 In the event that any of these side effects do occur, they may require medical attention.

 Medicines like ganciclovir can sometimes cause serious side effects such as blood problems; these are described below.
 Discuss these possible effects with your doctor.